A detailed review of all 3 volumes of John Danaher’s takedown series for BJJ, with training notes from actually drilling this material on the mat.

-Summary of my review
+Summary of My Review

 I really like this instructional.
 I highly recommend it for people who want to get started with takedowns in the gi.